 The types of direct operating costs incurred by municipalities vary based on the service delivery models they use to provide emergency shelters.
 Depending on the service delivery model, operating costs could include municipal shelter staff and building maintenance costs; and/or payments made to third party operators and hotels/motels.
-NOTE: In 2021, a tighter rental market, rental increases and the costs associated with the pandemic resulted in increased costs for the emergency shelter system.
+NOTE: In 2021 a tighter rental market, rental increases and the costs associated with the pandemic resulted in increased costs for the emergency shelter system.
+Tighter market conditions and rental increases continued into 2022 for most municipalities.